wp-plugins/opentickets-community-edition/readme.txt

 == Changelog ==

+= 1.6.9 =
+* added more filters and hooks for extensions

 = 1.6.8 =
 * added multiple hooks to help support new multi price plugin
 * fixed bug with event area image selection, when adding multiple EAs